GLOBAL MARKETS-Shares gain, gold falls as Syria strike looks limited

 economic growth this quarter.
 Euro zone businesses had their

-best month in more than two years in August as orders increased
+best month in over two years in August as orders increased for

 Oil prices edged lower.
 While Syria is not a big oil